 The child was drowned in Whittier before she was found dead in the bag as the couple tried to cross into Mexico at the border, prosecutors said.
 The defendants were initially held on $2 million bail after pleading not guilty to the murder charge.

-During the arraignment hearing, a prosecutor revealed that the child's cause of death was residential drowning and malnutrition.
+During a hearing on August 12, San Diego Deputy District Attorney Kurt Mechal said the child's cause of death was residential drowning and malnutrition.

-A preliminary investigation revealed Hartley tried to enter Mexico with Becerra when they were stopped by Mexican customs agents.
+A preliminary investigation revealed Hartley tried to enter Mexico with Becerra at the San Ysidro Port of Entry on Aug.
+9 when they were stopped by Mexican customs agents.
 Becerra fled the scene, and Hartley was detained with the duffel bag.

-Authorities did an X-ray of the bag and found the child's body inside.
+Authorities conducted an X-ray of the bag and found the child's body inside.
 Not long after the discovery, authorities took Becerra into custody and turned her over to U.S. authorities.